obonaventure/cnp3/book/network/network.rst

 130.104.0.0/16		  Open Software Foundation, USA
 ==============            ===========================================

 However, the Internet was a victim of its own success and in the late 1980s, many organisations were requesting blocks of IPv4 addresses and connected to the Internet.
 Most of these organisations requested class `B` address blocks because class `A` address were too large and in limited supply while class `C` address blocks were considered to be too small.
-Unfortunately, there were only 16,384 different class `B` address blocks and this address space was being consumed were quickly.
-Furthermore, the routing tables maintained by the routers were growing quickly and some routers had difficulties in maintaining all these routes in their limited memory [#fciscoags]_.
+Unfortunately, there were only 16,384 different class `B` address blocks and this address space was being consumed quickly.
+As a consequence, the routing tables maintained by the routers were growing quickly and some routers had difficulties in maintaining all these routes in their limited memory [#fciscoags]_.

 .. figure:: fig/network-fig-162-c.png
    :align: center